 Norman Hartono, creative director of Ebb and Flow Group, as well as the brainchild behind The Dragon Chamber describes the bar as a place for “people who are looking for an adventure around every corner.”
 And the adventure starts even before you step foot into the premise — entering the bar requires a walk through a fridge in a kopitiam.

 Presented communal-style, dishes are a mix of the weird and wonderful.
-Think whole lobsters fried in cloves of garlic, sliced chilli and Sichuan peppercorn, as well as fried chicken and maple fritters served with a side of crispy youtiao.
-But what steals the show here are the dishes that feature crocodile meat, including the Dragon Claw, a braised Singapore-farmed crocodile soused in braised herbal sauce and perched on a bed of kale here, as well as the controversial D*** Soup, that’s essentially crocodile penis in a chicken-and pork-based double-boiled soup.
+Think whole lobsters fried in cloves of garlic, sliced chilli and Sichuan peppercorn, as well as fried chicken and maple fritters served with a side of crispy you tiao.
+But the showstoppers here are the dishes that feature crocodile meat, including the Dragon Claw, a braised Singapore-farmed crocodile soused in braised herbal sauce and perched on a bed of kale here, as well as the controversial D*** Soup, that’s essentially crocodile penis in a chicken-and pork-based double-boiled soup.

 Naturally, dishes so unusual need to be washed down with tasty tipples.
 Cocktails here spotlight local flavours, traditional ingredients and syrups as well as liqueurs made in-house.
 Sip on Crazy for Coconuts, which is a clever concoction that combines rich Irish whisky, coconut cold brew coffee made with a coffee sock, pandan tincture and dark sugar.
 Otherwise, have a taste of the Mojito Twist — the twist being the inclusion of a Chinese five spice syrup.

-b Bar’s Resident bar manager Anton Gornev treats drink-making as a science, and employs gastronomical techniques in his concoctions.
-Drinks are served with a side of theatrics here — Gornev uses techniques such as fat-washing, sous vide infusion, milk clarification, and equipment such as a bee smoker for these special creations.
+b Bar’s Resident bar manager Anton Gornev treats making drinks as a science, and employs gastronomical techniques in his concoctions.
+Cocktails here are served with a side of theatrics here — Gornev uses techniques such as fat-washing, sous vide infusion, milk clarification, and equipment such as a bee smoker for these special creations.

-To end the night on the punchiest note are the high ABV drinks.
+End the night on the punchiest note with the high ABV drinks.
 Rhubino gives the classic Negroni a twist with notes of rhubarb, while Bienvenido puts a tropical spin on the Old Fashioned with its pineapple cordial that’s infused with rye whiskey, aged rum and coffee liquer.

 Its Singapore arm is as communal-style and casual as you’d expect.
 There are 20 taps on-site with 10 flagships, and 10 rotator taps.
 These also feature hops, malt, yeast and water profiles.

-By the next month, the ground level of hot new party complex Marquee will be occupied by speakeasy lounge Avenue.
-Think of it as an intimate respite from the thumping electronic music-fuelled atmosphere of Marquee, with a distinct hip hop as well as rock ‘N’ roll music that’s backed by world class Funktion One speakers.
+By the end of May, the ground level of white-hot party complex Marquee will be occupied by speakeasy lounge Avenue.
+Think of it as an intimate respite from the thumping electronic music-fuelled atmosphere of Marquee, with a distinct hip hop as well as rock ‘n’ roll music that’s backed by world class Funktion One speakers.

 Avenue will also feature a robust craft cocktail menu, a mini bowling alley and an arcade with vintage pinball machines.